awbored/SecretTV-Playlist/README.md

 ## SecretTV Playlist

 News:
-- 08/08 - Next music stream will be on Thursday, August 8th at 7:00pm Pacific.
-Maybe 808 inspired (I have no idea what to do yet)
 - 08/13 - No SecretTV on August 13th.
 I will have a work call that will take the whole evening, sorry!
 - My theremin performance at the Crocker Arts Museum is now on [YouTube](https://youtu.be/ptiVbGhveMU?si=gCHdL-9A_WpCVhUW)
 - My performance from 7/25 will be on YouTube SOON-ish